PhaserEditor2D/phasereditor2d-roundedRectangle-plugin/README.md

 This repository contains RoundedRectangle plugin for Phaser Editor 2D v3.

+*This RoundedRectangle implementation is based on a `Phaser.GameObjects.RenderTexture` and has a poor performance.
+For a better implementation, check the [phasereditor2d-roundedRectangleGraphics-plugin](https://github.com/PhaserEditor2D/phasereditor2d-roundedrectanglegraphics-plugin).*

 ## Install

 The plugin is distributed as a NodeJS package: